I think Poland offers some of the best hikes in Europe. To prove that bold statement I gathered some of the most beautiful hiking trails in Poland.

 It's actually surprising that those mountain huts are so close to each other.

-The explanation is, as usual, the rivalry between two countries - Liptowska alp shelter was built in the 1930s by German organization Beskidenverein.
+The explanation is, as usual, the rivalry between two countries - Liptowska alp shelter was built in the 1930s by the German organization Beskidenverein.
 Poles wanted to have their own mountain hut, so chose the most convenient location available and... voilà - we have Rysianka mountain hut situated 15 minutes of walk from Liptowska shelter.

 It might be a good idea to visit Beskidy in September when temperatures are pleasant and the mountains are rust-colored.
 A great thing that is!